iamKie/iamKie/README.md

 I'm Kie.
 I've been programming for a while now, and really love it!.

-My main project right now is Space Ox, a fast paced FPS game based on the moon.
+My main project right now is SpaceOps, a fast paced FPS game based on the moon.
 Check us out https://discord.gg/XAjs2MQmWC